scionproto/scion/doc/protocols/bfd.rst

 Note that there is no UDP header, and therefore no ports in BFD/SCION protocol.

-The consequence is that there can't be two SCION/BFD-enabled applications (e.g. two SCION border router instances) sharing the same IP address.
+The consequence is that there can't be two SCION/BFD-enabled applications (e.g. two SCION router instances) sharing the same IP address.